microsoft/react-native-windows/docs/e2e-testing.md

 ### Capabilities

-capabilities are the configuration which appium/WinAppDriver used to identify the app and launch the app.
-Below configurations supports both with and without appium in the setup.
+capabilities are the configuration which WinAppDriver used to identify the app and launch the app.
+Below configurations supports without appium in the setup.

-**&#39;appium:app&#39;** is used by appium when the setup is WebDriverIO <-> Appium <-> WinAppDriver,

-**&#39;app&#39;** is used for directly connection between WebDriverIO <-> WinAppDriver.
+`ms:experimental-webdriver` is an mandatory setting to make WinAppDriver use W3C protocol.

 ```
   capabilities: [
   {
       maxInstances: 1,
-      platformName: 'windows',
-      'appium:deviceName': 'WindowsPC',
-      'appium:app': 'ReactUWPTestApp_cezq6h4ygq1hw!App',
-      'deviceName': 'WindowsPC',
-      'app': 'ReactUWPTestApp_cezq6h4ygq1hw!App',
+      app: 'ReactUWPTestApp_cezq6h4ygq1hw!App',
-      'winAppDriver:experimental-w3c': true,
+      'ms:experimental-webdriver': true,
   },

 ```